Memorial Day Prayer

 Honoring Sacrifice through Acts of Service

-As Scripture encourages us, "For who is greater, the one who is at the table or the one who serves?
-Is it not the one who is at the table?
-But I am among you as one who serves."
-(Luke 22:27) By choosing to serve, we not only honor the memories of those who have served but also experience the joy and fulfillment that comes from living out our faith in practical ways.
-Whether it's through a one-time event or an ongoing commitment, acts of service can be a meaningful expression of our gratitude and a way to seek God's guidance and blessing in our lives.
+As Scripture encourages us, "For who is greater, the one at the table or the server?
+Is it not the guest?
+But I am among you as one who serves." () By choosing to help others, we not only honor the memories of the fallen but also experience the joy and fulfillment that comes from living out our faith in practical ways.
+Whether it's through a one-time event or an ongoing commitment, our efforts to make a difference can be a meaningful expression of our gratitude and a way to seek God's guidance and blessing in our lives.

-As you reflect on the sacrifices of servicemen and women this Memorial Day, consider how you can honor their memories through acts of service.
+As you reflect on the ultimate sacrifices made for our freedom, consider how you can honor these heroes through compassionate deeds.
 Ask God to guide you to opportunities where you can make a difference, and trust that He will equip you to serve with love, compassion, and kindness.
-May our acts of service be a prayer in motion, expressing our gratitude for freedom and our commitment to living out the values of love, kindness, and compassion that are at the heart of our faith.
-"For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future."
-(Jeremiah 29:11)
+May our efforts to support one another be a prayer in motion, expressing our gratitude for freedom and our commitment to living out the values of love, kindness, and compassion that are at the heart of our faith.
+"For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future." ()

 Frequently Asked Questions